PySimpleSQL/pysimplesql/README.md

 ```
 ### Makes This fully operational database front-end
+Complete with navigation buttons, insert, delete, duplicate and save buttons, a search input field and button, and even
+a built in quick editor for editing related foreign tables.
 ![image](https://user-images.githubusercontent.com/70232210/224509161-dd0238d0-4975-4d71-86d8-bb9b9214fd6b.png)

 Like PySimpleGUI™, **pysimplesql** supports subscript notation, so your code can access the data easily in the format of